Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-How much does an athlete agent bond cost in Texas?
+How much does a $50,000 athlete agent bond cost in Texas?

-These bonds are subject to underwriting, which means the amount applicants pay for their bonds is based on a review of their personal credit reports.
+An athlete agent bond is required by the Texas Secretary of State.
 Applicants with strong financial credentials could qualify for a rate of just $500!
 A 25% discount is available for subsequent years if multiple years of coverage are purchased.
-The best way to find out exactly how much you’ll pay for your bond is to apply for your free bond quote now!
+The best way to find out exactly how much you could pay for your bond is to apply for your free, no-obligations bond quote now!

 Call 1 (800) 308-4358, or submit a bond request, to connect with our team of surety bond experts.
 We can provide your free, no-obligation bond quote within 1 day of submitting your application.

 Why do I need this bond?